Skip to content

 My CLI's 127.0.0.1:54312/cb redirect_uri got rejected.

 Default redirect-URI matching is byte-exact (OAuth 2.1 / FAPI 2.0).
-Loopback port wildcarding (RFC 8252 §7.3) is opt-in per client: the registered redirect_uris list must contain a loopback URI, and the OP will then ignore port mismatch when scheme is http, host is 127.0.0.1 or ::1, and path / query / fragment exact-match. localhost is not accepted (DNS rebinding surface).
+Loopback port wildcarding (RFC 8252 §7.3) is opt-in per client: the registered redirect_uris list must contain a loopback URI, and the OP will then ignore port mismatch when scheme is http, the registered hostname is a loopback shape (127.0.0.1, ::1, or — when registration-side opt-in is on — the textual localhost), the requested host matches the registered one, and path / query / fragment exact-match.
+The textual localhost is admitted only when the embedder opted in at registration time (op.WithAllowLocalhostLoopback() for web clients, application_type=native for native clients); deployments that need the strict literal-IP-only posture leave both opt-ins off.
 See Design judgments §4.

 Observability